nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Throughout the guide, you might encounter several icons, refer to the following consolidate list of icons:

+>  Icon | Meaning
+> ------|------------------------------------------------------------------------------------------------
-> 💡 It indicates that this is an important piece of information.\
+> 💡    | It indicates that this is an important piece of information.
-> ❗  It indicates that this is a warning and you should be aware of it while developing.\
+> ❗     | It indicates that this is a warning and you should be aware of it while developing.
-> 📝 It indicates that this is a tip and you may find it useful when using our application or guide.
+> 📝    | It indicates that this is a tip and you may find it useful when using our application or guide.

 > 📝 Text that are blue like this [example(jumps to 1.2)](#12-using-this-guide), are clickable links
 > that will move you to the relevant section of the guide.\
-> 📝 Records refer to either expenses, loans or savings.
+> 📝 Records refer to either expenses, loans or savings.\
+> 📝 Pressing the `Home` button on your keyboard will bring you to the top of the Developer's Guide when you want to
+> refer to the table of content at any time.

 ## 2. Setting Up